-8.2 ACCESS STATEMENT

-8.2.1 WHEELCHAIR ACCESSIBLE APARTMENTS

 In 2015 the government created a new approach for the setting of technical standards for new housing.
 As a result of the changes the Lifetime Homes code of practice standard has been withdrawn from use by local planning authorities.
 Instead the additional technical requirements that exceed the minimum standards required by Building Regulations in respect of access to new dwellings is by reference to the enhanced Approved Document M, Volume 1 (2015).
 These are split into three categories; the base default level requirement M4(1) visitable dwellings - which is the current Part M standard; an increased standard M4(2) for accessible and adaptable dwellings; and a higher standard still, M4(3) wheelchair user dwellings.
 The application of M4(2) and M4(3) for a development is to be agreed with the local planning authority at planning stage.
 This scheme is aimed at the private residential sector, with exemplar levels of service, communal facilities and on-site management team.
 In line with the updated standards, all of the 1-bedroom and 2-bedroom apartments and communal spaces are designed to M4(2) standard, which broadly reflects the requirements of Lifetime Homes.
 The space standards of M4(2) allow a generous lobby, movement around the beds, space to use the bathrooms, space around furniture and space around the kitchen facilities.
-The studio apartments are designed to M4(1) standard, which means that they make provision for most people, including wheelchair users, to approach and enter the dwelling and to access habitable rooms and sanitary facilities on the entrance storey.
-This is considered acceptable for the nature of studio apartments.
 Compliance with these standards will be approved as part of the Building Regulations approval process.
 Given the above provisions, it is proposed that non of the residential apartments are initially fitted out to Part M4(3) level (fully wheelchair adaptable/accessible).
 Although the apartment blueprint allows that as the demand for accessible dwellings presents itself, the large 2 bed apartments can be converted into Part M4(3) 1 bed apartments to meet the demand.
 This proposal avoids an over-provision which would be unneccessary for the vast majority of non-wheelchair user residents, and instead offers flexibility for the future.
-The apartments can be adapted and fitted out on an ondemand basis.
+The apartments can be adapted and fitted out on an on-demand basis up to 10% of the overall development.

-Conversion of the small 2 bed apartment from category M4(2) to category M4(3) 1 bed apartment
+Conversion of the 2 bed apartment from category M4(2) to category M4(3) 1 bed apartment ł